Compile

 scala-cli Hello.scala -S 3.nightly

-For compiling with an specific nightly build, you have the full version for:
+For compiling with a specific nightly build you have the full version:

 scala-cli Hello.scala -S 2.13.9-bin-4505094

-For adding this inside scala files with using directives, use:
+For setting this inside scala files, use using

 You can add dependencies on the command-line with --dependency